memorysafety/website/content/en/rav1d-bounty-official-rules.md

   * Information about your test environment: CPU model (e.g. Ryzen 7700X, M2 Pro), memory configuration, Rust version (plus patches if relevant), and operating system; and
   * Benchmark results demonstrating performance improvements.

-You are welcome to contact Sponsors by filing an issue on the rav1d repository or emailing [hello@memorysafety.org](mailto:hello@memorysafety.org) if you are working on a promising solution and would like information about whether or not it aligns with Contest requirements.
+Potential entrants are welcome to contact us by filing an issue on the rav1d repository or emailing [hello@memorysafety.org](mailto:hello@memorysafety.org) if you are working on a promising solution and would like information about whether or not it aligns with Contest requirements.

 If an Entrant repeatedly submits low-effort or spam entries, Sponsor may, in its sole discretion, disqualify Entrant and disregard any future Entries by that Entrant.